talosh/kitsu/docs/first_production/README.md

 Enter your production name, and choose **TV Show** if you need more than one episode.

-Then, you have to fill in technical information, such as the number of FPS, the Ration, and the Resolution.
+Then, you have to fill in technical information, such as the number of FPS, the Ratio, and the Resolution.

 ::: tip
 All these data will be used when Kitsu re-encodes the video previews uploaded.